bushe/ConvertTo-Module/README.md

 TODO:

-1. Modify http://thesurlyadmin.com/2015/01/20/building-modules/ for these purposes
+Done.
+Modify http://thesurlyadmin.com/2015/01/20/building-modules/ for these purposes
 2. Comment-based help support, pull function help out and put into module help.
    a.
-Potential have separate help?  #region Help Maybe?
+Think will just pull .DESCRIPTION section
    b.
 International help (not just en-us)
 3. Pester support?
    a.
 Is Tests right place for this?